serhiyb/dietas-guide/ajosacha.md

 #### Day 1

-- At 5am drink half (one cup) of the prepared Ajo Sacha tea (the one that was sitting overnight).
+- At 5am drink one cup of the prepared Ajo Sacha tea (morning cup).
+Prepare the next morning cup by putting a new tea bag with Ajo Sacha and adding atleast 1 cup of boiling water.
 - If your schedule allows, go back to sleep.
-Ajo Sacha often come to us in dreams with their lessons and healings.
+Ajo Sacha often comes to us in dreams with their lessons and healings.
-- At 5pm drink the second half of the Ajo Sacha tea and prepare the tea for the next day by following the same procedure:
+- At 5pm drink the second cup of the Ajo Sacha tea (evening cup) and prepare the next evening cup by following the same procedure as before.
-  - take two tea bags with the Ajo Sacha
-  - put it into a pot and add two cups of water to it
-  - bring it to boil
-  - reduce the heat to gently boil / simmer it for another 10 minutes
-  - turn off the heat, cover it with a lid, and let it sit there overnight

 #### Day 2

 Maintain the same dieta protocol as on the first day:

-- 5am drink half of the tea.
+- 5am drink the morning cup and prepare the next one.
 If possible, go back to sleep.
-- 5pm drink the second half and prepare the tea for the 3rd day by following the same procedure.
+- 5pm drink the evening cup and prepare the next one.

 #### Day 3

-- 5am drink half of the tea.
+- 5am drink the last morning cup.
 If possible, go back to sleep.
-- 5pm take the last drink of the tea.
+- 5pm drink the last evening cup.

 #### Day 4